 - Unpaid carers (aged 18+) of people in mental health settings within Lothian who are in a period of transition

 The transitions advocacy service is for families and carers of people in mental health settings within Lothian who are in a period of transition.
 For example, people they support may be moving from hospital to rehabilitation wards to community living or from children’s (CAMHS) to adult mental health services.
 The service is also for carers of people in mental health settings who will be returning to Lothian from ‘out of area’ placements or for those moving from Lothian to ‘out of area’ placements.

 - Provide you with information and advocacy support to enable you to be as fully involved as you wish in the planning and transition of the person you care for

 What the service offers:

-- help and assistance to express your views including support at meetings or reviews with medical and social care staff and help with letters and forms
+- Help and assistance to express your views including support at meetings or reviews with medical or social care staff and help with letters and forms